subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

    </tr>
 </table>

 In the table above, the first column has  the picture from Attention is all you need paper.
-The second column depicts our barebone attention explained in the previous section.
+The second column depicts our bare bone attention explained in the previous section.

-1. Our barebone had a single input X, our word embeddings matrix.
+1. Bare bone had a single input X, our word embeddings matrix.
 The scaled dot attention has three inputs, Q,K,V.

 2. What are the additional boxes, scale, mask and softmax in scaled dot-product attention.

+#### Query, Key, Value Model

 Let us address the first question.
 All blogs and papers refer to input as Q,K and V. This comes from the search engine / recommendation terminology.
+Going back in history to early days of search engine, inverted indices was the data structure which powered searches on large databases.

+Documents were indexed based on words.
+An entry in an inverted index can be imagined as Key,Value pair as shown,

+{% beginhighlight python %}
+{keyword1,keyword21,keyword45}:{Document1,Document100,Document121}
+{% endhighlight%}}

+This kind of indexing accelerates keyword based searches.

+Let us say the whole vocabulary is a set, V = {keyword1,....keywordm}; m keywords; and the document corpus is D ={Document1,...Documentn} ; n documents

+Given a query, Q = {keyword1,keyword20,keyword21}.
+We can retrieve all the all documents containing the key word query as follows

+results = sum( intersection(Q, K) * V) for all n Documents

+{% beginhighlight python %}
+vocabulary = ['a','b','c','d']
+documents  = ['d1','d2', 'd3','d4','d5']

+inverted_index = {('a','b'): ['d1','d2']
+                 ,('a','c'): ['d1','d2','d3']
+                 ,('b'): ['d1','d2']
+                 ,('c','d'): ['d4','d5']
+                 }

+query = ('a','c')

+results = set()
+for key,value in inverted_index.items():
+    match = set(query).intersection(set(key))
+    if  len(match) >= 1:
+        for document in value:
+            results.add(document)
+{% endhighlight %}

+The function intersection(Q, K) can be replaced by a scoring function instead of the discrete intersection.
+Imaging our *pairwise_scoring* replacing this function.

+While explaining the bare bones attention, our input played the role of Query, Key and Value.
+There is no rule that Query, Key and Value should be three different inputs.
+Since this way of representation helps us describe multiple problems, like search, sequence to sequence learning, language models and others Query, Key, Value representation is used while describing attention.

 In the case of self attention, Q, K and V are transformations of the input matrix.
 In the following code, wqp, wkp and wvp are equivalent to Q, K and V matrices depicted in the diagram.